SkylineTimothyVanPoucke/dataminer-docs/develop/devguide/Connector/Troubleshooting/Use_cases/Investigating_slow_device_control_using_dotTrace.md

 ### Setup

 1. To start taking snapshots of the process, check on which server the element is hosted, and then place the [dotTrace Command-Line Profiler](https://www.jetbrains.com/help/profiler/Performance_Profiling__Profiling_Using_the_Command_Line.html) on this server and unzip it.
+   > [!NOTE]
+    > Always make sure that the command-line Profiler version and the dotTrace version match otherwise you won't be able to open the files.

 1. Open a command prompt as Administrator and navigate to the location where you placed the command line profiler, e.g.: